 Also, the profile box is there for a reason.
 Write something!

 It’s still possible to meet men without your mobile phone.

 Join a group that revolves around a hobby of yours, like an LGBTI sports group or gay choir.
 Why not try networking events such as Fruits in Suits or Blended Fruits.
-Widen the net by attending LGBTI events like Midsumma, Brisbane Pride and Pride March Adelaide, galas, even rallies are rife with dating leads.
-Or relive the magic (or horror) in slo-mo by applying for First Dates.
+Widen the net by attending LGBTI events like Midsumma, Brisbane Pride and Pride March Adelaide; galas, even rallies are rife with dating leads too.

 If your date goes well you might hope a bit of shagging comes next.
-In this scenario, be sure to have dialog; discuss your sexual health strategies with your partner so there’s nothing to worry your mind while you’re having the time of your life!
+In this scenario, be sure to discuss sexual health strategies with your partner so there’s nothing to worry your mind while you’re having the time of your life!

 Put (yourself) out.

-Whether you’re gay or bi, no one likes rejection and many of us fail to articulate our feelings.
+Whether you’re gay or bi, no one likes rejection and many of us fail to articulate our feelings well.
 This can become quite an issue when it comes to finding a potential partner.

 There will be guys out there that freak out when you express your feelings.
 If they can’t acknowledge them (and communicate theirs back), you might be wasting your time.
 By being honest with yourself and expressing how you feel, you’ll never walk away from a situation wondering if you did the right thing.

 There’s no such thing as the one

 This sounds depressing, but it’s actually quite liberating.
 Life is not like a Hollywood movie.
 There is no perfect guy and once you stop looking for him, you open yourself up to meeting loads of unexpected possibilities.